-Cusco was the main city and capital of the Inca Empire, one of the largest civilizations of the American continent, and was declared a UNESCO city in 1983.
+Cusco was the main city and capital of the Inca Empire, one of the largest civilizations on the American continent, and was declared a UNESCO city in 1983.

 Ancestral cultural traditions and expressions are part of daily life in Peru, as well as a historical background that today tells the story of indigenous cultures mixed with Spanish cultures.
 You can still see many locals speaking Quechua, raising alpacas, growing corn and weaving textiles in the traditional way.
 Here we tell you some things to do in Cusco and enjoy this magical city.

 Cusco is considered the "Archaeological Capital of America".
 In 2007, Machu Picchu was chosen as one of the 7 Wonders of the World.
-In 2016, the users of the website specialized in tourism Trip Advisor, considered the Inca City as the best tourist destination in the world.
+In 2016, the users of the website specialized in tourism Trip Advisor considered the Inca City the best tourist destination in the world.
 Without a doubt, it is a sin to visit Cusco and not visit Machu Picchu and its mountains.
-However, there are other archaeological remains of great interest such as: Sacsayhuamán, Pisac, Ollantaytambo, Choquequirao, many more.
+However, there are other archaeological remains of great interest such as Sacsayhuamán, Pisac, Ollantaytambo, Choquequirao, and many more.

 Cusco is considered a "museum city".
 Its cobbled streets are full of history.
 They combine the Inca tradition with the Spanish one.
 In 1983, Unesco declared it Cultural Heritage of Humanity.
 Among its most important attractions are the Plaza de Armas, its 13 churches in the Historical Center, the stone of the 12 angles in Hatun Rumiyoc Street, the neighborhood of San Blas and many others.
 Its streets are said to radiate energy.

 The largest supply center in the city, has been serving since 1925, being one of the oldest in Cuzco.

 You can find meats, vegetables and varied crafts in the same place.
 Especially striking is the variety of colors, which gives the environment a very exotic look.